 Lipstick changes due to ageing

 Until I turned 30 I hardly used lipstick.
 In fact, I only had 1 lipstick that I used regularly for about a year and then it was discontinued.
-After 30 I became more and more interested in lipsticks and now I have quite a few ( about 10 I think).
-This was not a necessity 🙂 It happened because the time that I could afford to allocate to my makeup routine was reduced drastically and given the raccoon episodes I decided to try and distract the attention from that area.
+After 30 I became more and more interested in lipsticks and now I have quite a few.
+Nothing crazy though; I have about 10.
+This was not a necessity.
+It happened because the time that I could afford to allocate to my makeup routine was reduced drastically.
+Also, I have days when my dark circles are just horrible.
+I can’t fully cover them so I need to distract the attention from that area.
 What better way to do that than with a colorful lipstick?

 As time went by the makeup lost its importance and as the self-confidence went up I felt less motivated to do elaborate makeup on a daily basis.
 On the downside, that means that nowadays if I want to do a full makeup it takes forever and it’s hardly ever what I intended.

 My advice for everybody is this: experiment.
 It’s the best way to find out what looks good on you and what type of products are the best fit.
 Also, try different brushes and sponges to see what improves the way the products look on your face.
 While trying to find before and after photos for this article I realized one thing: my makeup looks the same but I changed the products to get those same results.